-- On-street charge points for residential users where car travel is necessary. - Charge points at key destinations that do not encourage increased car use. - Go back to Contents - Integration of EV charging with sustainable transport, shared and future mobility options.

-Electrification of our own council fleet to lead by example.

-- A joined-up approach to wider network and cross boundary integration with neighbouring authorities, Transport East and National Highways. - Policy, guidance and standards to make sure others are delivering the right infrastructure safely, accessibly, fairly and reliably across the county.
+- On-street charge points for residential users with restricted access to private or off-street charging options. - Charge points at key destinations that do not encourage increased car use. - Integration of EV charging with sustainable transport, shared and future mobility options. - Electrification of our own council fleet to lead by example. - A joined-up approach to wider network and cross boundary integration with neighbouring authorities, Transport East and National Highways. - Policy, guidance and standards to make sure others are delivering the right infrastructure safely, accessibly, fairly and reliably across the county.